czi-catalystproject/hub-champion-training/episodes/introduction.md

 :::{grid-item}
 Questions

-- Placeholder text
+- What is interactive computing in the cloud?
+- How can interactive computing in the cloud serve hub communities in research and/or education?
+- What is the role of a Hub Champion?

 :::

 :::{grid-item}
 Objectives

-- identify the benefits provided by a hub for interactive cloud computing
+- Identify the benefits provided by a hub for interactive cloud computing
-- recognise use cases for interactive cloud computing in a Hub Champion's user community
+- Recognise use cases for interactive cloud computing in a Hub Champion's user community
-- describe their role and capacity as a Hub Champion to administer and support their hub
+- Describe their role and capacity as a Hub Champion to administer and support their hub
 :::

 :::::